timoa/app-stores-prometheus-exporter/README.md

 curl http://localhost:9514
 ```

+#### Customise with your own mobile apps

-To customise the Docker image with your apps, you will need to replace this lines under the `Dockerfile` file:
+To customise the Docker image with your apps, you will need to follow the [instructions from source code installation](#from-sources) and replace this lines under the `Dockerfile` file:

 ``` bash
 RUN \